jbatson5/SCALE-test/docs/MAVRIC.rst

 Material information input follows the standard SCALE format for material input.
 Basic materials known to the SCALE library may be used as well as completely user-defined materials (using isotopes with known cross sections).
-Input instructions are located in the XSProc chapter in the SCALE manual.
-The Standard Composition Library chapter lists the different cross section libraries and the names of standard materials.
+Input instructions are located in the XSProc chapter (SECTIONREFERENCE) in the SCALE manual.
+The Standard Composition Library chapter (SECTIONREFERENCE) lists the different cross section libraries and the names of standard materials.
 An example is as follows: